 My grandmother owned an enormous bunch of curiously designed keys that jingled as she moved around her home on Vermont Avenue in Kingston, Jamaica.
-One of them held the special charm of unlocking the brightly painted door wedged between her kitchen and the breakfast area.
+One of them held the special charm of unlocking the brightly painted door wedged between her kitchen and breakfast area.
 Inside that well-stocked cupboard were shelves laden with tempting foods sequestered away from persuasive grandchildren.
-From my six-year-old perspective, when Sittu Yvonne finally inserted that key in the lock, it was as if a pirate’s bulging treasure chest had been flung open wide.
+From my six-year-old perspective, when she finally inserted that key in the lock it was as if a pirate’s bulging treasure chest had been flung open wide.

 Old doors with interesting locks still grab my attention.
-I gravitate toward them on every overseas mission trip or vacation getaway and find myself photographing them the way others capture renowned landmarks.
-As we meander through old city squares or down picturesque cobbled streets, I wonder what magical place might exist behind that unusual door before me.
-Surely I could discover some delightful adventure if I only had the proper key.
+I gravitate toward them on every overseas mission trip or vacation get-away and find myself photographing them the way others capture renowned landmarks.
+As we meander through old city squares or down picturesque cobbled streets, I wonder what magical place might possibly exist behind that unusual door before me.
+Surely I could discover some delightful adventure if I only had the proper key in hand.

-In Scripture, I learn of doorways to secure places and keys that unlock meaningful realms when my heart bows before the Maker of heaven and earth.
-If I take the psalms seriously, I enter a different world that allows me to be still and to know deep in my soul that he is God, regardless of the confusion or craziness prevailing nearby.
-He unlocks the treasures of peace, security, and confidence when I choose to make praise a primary focus.
-Time and again in his Word, God prompts me to sing, rejoice, and lift my voice to give him the exaltation he deserves.
+In Scripture I learn of doorways to secure places and keys that unlock meaningful realms when my heart bows before the Maker of heaven and earth.
+If I take the psalms seriously I enter a different world that allows me to be still and to know deep in my soul that he is God, regardless of the confusion or craziness prevailing nearby.
+He unlocks the treasures of peace, security, and confidence when I chose to make praise a primary focus.
+Time and again in his Word he prompts me to sing, rejoice, and lift my voice to give him the exaltation he deserves.

-God’s kingdom holds keys that open doorways to renewal and rest.
+In his kingdom are keys that open doorways to renewal and rest.
 Worship is one that works especially well.
-Give it a turn, and open your heart to praise.
+Give it a turn.
+Open your heart to praise.

 Elizabeth A. Mitchell